canonical/kafka-operator/docs/explanation/cryptography.md

 Charmed Apache Kafka can be used to deploy a secure Apache Kafka cluster that provides encryption-in-transit capabilities out of the box
 for:

+* Inter-broker communications
-* Interbroker communications
+* Broker-controller communications
-* Apache ZooKeeper connection
-* External client connection
+* Client connections

+By default, a Charmed Apache Kafka application will always use auto-generated self-signed TLS/SSL certificates for inter-broker and broker-controller communications.
-To set up a secure connection Charmed Apache Kafka and Charmed Apache ZooKeeper applications need to be integrated with TLS Certificate Provider charms, e.g.
+To support encrypted client connections, a Charmed Apache Kafka application needs to be integrated with TLS Certificate Provider charm, e.g.
 `self-signed-certificates` operator.
 Certificate Singing Requests (CSRs) are generated for every unit using the `tls_certificates_interface` library that uses the `cryptography`
 Python library to create X.509 compatible certificates.
-The CSR is signed by the TLS Certificate Provider, returned to the units, and stored in a password-protected Keystore file.
-The password of the Keystore is stored in Juju secrets starting from revision 168 of Charmed Apache Kafka and revision 130 of Charmed Apache ZooKeeper.
-The relation also provides the CA certificate, which is loaded into a password-protected Truststore file.
+The CSR is signed by the TLS Certificate Provider, returned to the units, and stored in a password-protected P12 keystore file.
+The password of the keystore is stored in Juju secrets.
+The integration also provides the CA certificate, which is loaded into a password-protected JKS truststore file.

-When encryption is enabled, hostname verification is turned on for client connections, including inter-broker communication.
-The cipher suite can be customised by specifying a list of allowed cipher suites for external clients and Apache ZooKeeper connections.
-This is done using the charm configuration options
+When encryption is enabled, hostname verification is turned on for client connections, including both inter-broker and broker-controller communications.
+The cipher suite can be customised by specifying a list of allowed cipher suites for external clients.
+This is done using the charm configuration option
-`ssl_cipher_suites`  and `zookeeper_ssl_cipher_suites` respectively (see [reference documentation](https://charmhub.io/kafka/configurations)).
+`ssl_cipher_suites` (see [reference documentation](https://charmhub.io/kafka/configurations)).

-Encryption at rest is currently not supported, although it can be provided by the substrate (cloud or on-premises).
+Encryption-at-rest is currently not supported, although it can be provided by the substrate (cloud or on-premises).

 ## Authentication

 In Charmed Apache Kafka, authentication layers can be enabled for:

-1. Apache ZooKeeper connections
+1. Apache Kafka inter-broker communications
-2. Apache Kafka inter-broker communication
+2. Apache Kafka broker-controller communications
 3. Apache Kafka clients

-### Apache Kafka authentication to Apache ZooKeeper

-Authentication to Apache ZooKeeper is based on Simple Authentication and Security Layer (SASL) using digested MD5 hashes of username and password and implemented both for client-server (with Apache Kafka) and server-server communication.
-Username and passwords are exchanged using peer relations among Apache ZooKeeper units and using normal relations between Apache Kafka and Apache ZooKeeper.
-Juju secrets are used for exchanging credentials starting from revision 168 of Charmed Apache Kafka and revision 130 of Charmed Apache ZooKeeper.

-Usernames and passwords for different users are stored in Apache ZooKeeper servers in a [JAAS](https://docs.oracle.com/en/java/javase/11/security/java-authentication-and-authorization-service-jaas-reference-guide.html) configuration file in plain text format.
-Permissions on the file are restricted to the root user only.

-### Apache Kafka interbroker authentication
+### Apache Kafka inter-broker and broker-controller authentication

-Authentication among brokers is based on the SCRAM-SHA-512 protocol.
-Usernames and passwords are exchanged via peer relations, using Juju secrets from revision 168 of Charmed Apache Kafka.
+Authentication between brokers and between brokers and KRaft controllers are based on the SCRAM-SHA-512 protocol.
+Usernames and passwords are exchanged via Juju secrets.

-The Apache Kafka username and password, used by brokers to authenticate one another, are stored both in an Apache ZooKeeper znode and in a JAAS configuration file on the Apache Kafka server in plain text format.
+The Apache Kafka username and password, used by brokers and controllers to authenticate one another, are stored in JAAS configuration files on the Charmed Apache Kafka units in plaintext format.

-The file needs to be readable and writable by root (as it is created by the charm) and readable by the `snap_daemon` user running the Apache Kafka server snap commands.
+These files are readable and writable by `root` (as it is created by the charm) and readable by the Snap-internal `_daemon_` user running the Apache Kafka server snap commands.

 ### Client authentication to Apache Kafka